tabeebyeamin/KLP-Bot/README.md

 This is a script through looks through a kijiji web page and finds the lowest price item with the keyword that you give it.
 Uses Python and BS4 and SQLite3 for database entry.
+This program works really well with products with easily identifiable model names or numbers, like computer hardware and peripherals, but it will also work on a plethora of other products as shown below.
 This is how it works right now.
-Adding more features soon.
+I'm always looking to add more features and functionality.

 -------------------------------------------------------------------------
 ## Use it as a Script